 Mitts said she’s simply trying to “clarify ambiguous language” that has triggered “two decades of litigation that cost the city millions.”
 The archaic language has inadvertently made those adult entertainment clubs more difficult to police, she said.

-Read more at the Chicago Sun-Times
+Read more in the Sun Times

 Read more in the Sun-Times

 Federal agents went to the home of Cook County Circuit Court (sic: Clerk) Dorothy Brown last week and seized her cell phone, a source has confirmed to the Chicago Sun-Times.